kerphi/phpfreechat/README.md

 ### Hooks (server side)

 Hooks can be used to plug piece of code into the official phpfreechat code.
 Thanks to hooks, you can customize or extend phpfreechat's features.
+Hooks can be configured in your `server/config.php` or `server/config.local.php` files.

 #### pfc.before.auth